Last Updated: June 30, 2021

-One of Wix’s biggest selling points is its ridiculously huge collection of templates.
-The site offers nearly 700 different templates for you to choose from.
+One of Wix’s most significant selling points is its ridiculously massive collection of templates.
+According to the most recent Wix statistics, the site offers over 900 different templates for you to choose from.

-In some respects, there is an argument to be made about quantity vs quality, with Squarespace only offering top quality themes.
+In some respects, there is an argument to be made about quantity vs quality, with Squarespace only offering top–quality themes.
 But the sheer amount of choice you get with Wix puts them ahead in this one.

 One of the biggest sticking points for most people is going to be the price.

-Wix’s unstructured editor and drag and drop builder allows you to move objects around the page as you see fit.
-This gives you a huge amount of creative control over the process.
+Wix’s unstructured editor and drag and drop builder allow you to move objects around the page as you see fit.
+They give you a vast amount of creative control over the process.

 Is Wix good for business?